berry-cs/sinbad/docs/quick-start-python.md

 print(ds.fetch_first("data/projects/name"))
 ````

 The first time you run this program, it will take time to load all of the data, but will then sample and cache a list of only 1000 randomly chosen elements.
 (The sampling process is recursive, so if you have data that is lists of dictionaries with lists in them, *every* list at every level of the data structure will be sampled to ensure that it has no more than 1000 elements.
-Actually, this data source is a little weird in terms of how they structured their JSON data, so the sampling currently doesn't quite work as you might expect, but nonetheless it is still pretty effective.)
+Actually, this data source is a little weird in terms of how they structured their JSON data, so the sampling currently doesn't quite work as you might expect, but it is still pretty effective.)

 The second time you run this program, you'll probably notice a drastic change in how fast it loads the data.
 That's because it's using the previously cached sample.
 If you want to load a fresh sample, use `ds.load_fresh_sample(...)`.
 If you want to control the seed of the random number generator as it is sampling the data, pass a second argument to the `load_sample` or `load_fresh_sample` methods, i.e. `ds.load_fresh_sample(100, 42)` will reliably re-generate the *same* sample of data every time it runs.

 ## Option Settings

 In the preceding sections, we've used both a `set_option` method as well as a `set_param` method.
 It is worth taking a moment to reflect on the distinction that Sinbad makes between a *parameter* and an *option*. **Parameters** are name+value pairs that ultimately show up somewhere in the URL that is constructed and used to fetch data. **Options** are name+value pairs that affect some other underlying behavior of the Sinbad library.
-Options do not have any effect on the URL that is used to access a data source.
+Options do not affect the URL that is used to access a data source.

 Let's use another data source to explore the use of options in Sinbad.
 The World Bank maintains a large data set of information about economic indicators (statistics) for countries around the world.
 Here's a page for Peru: [data.worldbank.org/country/peru](https://data.worldbank.org/country/peru).
 On the right side, you should see a section with download links for data in CSV and other formats.
 If you hover over the link for CSV, you'll see that it is a URL that looks like: `http://api.worldbank.org/v2/en/country/PER?downloadformat=csv`.
 This looks like a base URL with a `downloadformat=csv` query parameter.
 Here's a Sinbad program that accesses the data: